josep-pujol/fsfd-tasking/README.md

 - Tasks tables
     - Pagination, including dropdown menu to select the number of items per page
     - Search and Sorting functionality for most fields in the Table
     - Expand icon per Task, left side, which allows a user to see additional fields of a Task.
-Specially useful when using a device with small screen.
+Especially useful when using a device with small screen.
     - Menu-dots per Task, right side, with options to
         - Edit the Status of a Task.
 Opens a pop-up window with options
         - Edit any of the fields of a Task.
 Redirect to Edit Tasks page